 SUP Directive - new labelling on the packages

-Soon the following label will appear on the packages of hygiene products such as sanitary pads, pantyliners, tampons or wet wipes:
+The following label can be found on the packages of hygiene products such as sanitary pads, pantyliners, tampons or wet wipes:

-Why will the label be added to packaging and what does it mean?
+Why the label is added to packaging and what does it mean?

 Single-use hygiene products represent a significant proportion of litter in the natural environment, especially in the marine one.